theoneGUI/blueberry-assistant/README.md

 # blueberry-assistant
 Multi-platform virtual assistant written entirely in python!

+This branch is written specifically for Raspberry Pi 4.

 Please create a virtual environment before installing any of these because dependencies can get messed up.

 There are several dependencies for this project: